 How to help students understand high school geometry?

-If you read the first part of this article, you can already see that the measures to take should happen before high school.
-The best approach involves changing how math and especially geometry is taught BEFORE high school.
+If you read the first part of this article, you can already see that the best measures to help students with high school geometry happen before high school.
+We need to improve geometry teaching in the elementary and middle school so that students' van Hiele levels are brought up to at least to the level of abstract/relational.
 Some points to consider are:

 This article will now concentrate only on the first point.

 Understanding geometry concepts/Van Hiele levels

 You can expect that children up through first grade are in the first van Hiele level – visual.
 This means children recognize geometric figures based on their appearance, not based on their properties.
 On this level, children are mainly learning the names of shapes, such as a square, triangle, rectangle, and circle.

 During the elementary school (grades 2-5) children should investigate and play with geometric shapes so that they will reach the second van Hiele level (descriptive/analytic).
 That is when they can identify properties of figures and recognize them by their properties, instead of relying on appearance.

 For example, students should come to understand that a rectangle has four right angles, and even if it is rotated on its "corner", it is still a rectangle.
 Children should learn about parallel lines and understand that what makes a shape to be a parallelogram.
 Students should divide shapes into different shapes (such as dividing a square into two rectangles), combine shapes to form new ones, and of course name the new shapes.